 The Historical Background: Corinth was a boisterous Greek seaport, and its early Christians did not exactly shed their culture at the church door.
 As we saw one, two, and three Sundays ago, Paul had to corral their extravagant and sometimes self-serving use of the spiritual gifts.
 On Holy Thursday, we saw how they needed to be reminded of their table manners, and of sound doctrine, when celebrating the Lord's Supper.

 So perhaps it shouldn't surprise us that some Corinthians questioned Paul's authority and disputed the doctrine of the resurrection of the dead.
-Paul addresses the latter question in next week's second reading, 1 Corinthians 15:12-20, but he prepares for that argument by reviewing the evidence for the resurrection of Jesus.
+Paul addresses the latter question in 1 Corinthians 15:12-20, the second reading on the Sixth Sunday of Ordinary Time, but he prepares for that argument by reviewing the evidence for the resurrection of Jesus.
 This consists of the testimony of known, reliable witnesses, and Paul's own vision of the risen Christ.

 Proclaiming the Resurrection Witness (verses 1-7): To proclaim this part, imagine yourself not a movie director, but a trial lawyer giving your final argument to the jury.
 You summarize the items of evidence and witnesses' testimony one at a time, methodically and rhythmically.